Get Paint Out of Clothes: Easy Removal Tips - Homemaking.com

 source: Tasty Home/Youtube

-What to Do If Your Clothes Get Stained by Paint
+When Your Clothes Are Stained by Paint

 Is the Paint Wet or Dry?